weberdak/pisa.py/README.md

 ### Graphical User Interface

-The PISA-SPARKY GUI plugin for this script is now availlable in the latest release of [NMRFAM-SPARKY](http://pine.nmrfam.wisc.edu/download_packages.html).
+The PISA-SPARKY GUI plugin for this script is now available in the latest release of [NMRFAM-SPARKY](http://pine.nmrfam.wisc.edu/download_packages.html).

 ### Installation